raheegit/vikunjaapp/README.md

 # Deployment Templating Strategy Using Helm
 The deployment uses a Helm umbrella chart named vikunjaapp/ which aggregates multiple subcharts:
-* Subcharts:
+## Subcharts:
- 1. vikunja/ — for the main application
+ * vikunja/ — for the main application
- 2. postgresql/ — for the database
+ * postgresql/ — for the database

+## Templates:

+* Each chart contains reusable Kubernetes manifest templates (Deployments, Services, PVCs, Ingress)
+* Templates use Helm Go templating syntax to allow customization via values.yaml

+## Values Management:

+* values.yaml in the umbrella chart defines global settings and overrides for subcharts
+* Allows dynamic configuration of:
+* Replica counts
+* Resource requests and limits
+* Storage sizes